With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreSanford Medical Center Bismarck Behavioral Health Services/inpatient is a mental health clinic in Burleigh County, ND, located at 300 North 7th Street, 58501.
-Sanford Medical Center Bismarck Behavioral Health Services/inpatient provides outpatient treatment and hospital inpatient treatment.
-Sanford Medical Center Bismarck Behavioral Health Services/inpatient offers psychotropic medication, dialectical behavior therapy and individual psychotherapy to adults, children / adolescents and young adults.
-Additional services offered at Sanford Medical Center Bismarck Behavioral Health Services/inpatient include chronic disease/illness management, suicide prevention services and integrated primary care services.
+Learn MoreSanford Medical Center Bismarck Behavioral Health Services/inpatient is one of mental health facilities in Burleigh County, North Dakota, located at 300 North 7th Street, 58501 zip code.
+Sanford Medical Center Bismarck Behavioral Health Services/inpatient provides hospital inpatient treatment and outpatient treatment.
+Sanford Medical Center Bismarck Behavioral Health Services/inpatient provides group therapy, psychotropic medication and trauma therapy to young adults, children / adolescents and adults.
+Additional services provided at Sanford Medical Center Bismarck Behavioral Health Services/inpatient include chronic disease/illness management, suicide prevention services and integrated primary care services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.